JiachengHou-PnR/UCRCS120B_WSL/AVRDUDE_on_Windows_with_WSL.md

         Go to step 4.

-    2. Create a SSH key in WSL
+    2. Create a SSH key in WSL.
         Replace `your_email@example.com` with your email used in GitHub.

         ```bash